 Professor DK Theo Raynor

-Theo has delivered invited plenary presentations at international conferences including in Istanbul and Beijing (World Pharmacy Congresses), Washington DC (National Health Literacy Conference) and Dubai (DUPHAT International Pharmacy Conference), as well as at an FDA forum at the Brookings Institution in DC.
-He delivered an expert lecture series in Helsinki in 2015 at the invitation of the Finnish Medicines Agency.
-Theo frequently appears on radio and television - on BBC TV News and the flagship BBC Radio ‘Today’ programme.
-He has received national and international Lifetime Achievement Awards from the Royal Pharmaceutical Society and the Fédération Internationale Pharmaceutique (FIP).
+I’ve delivered invited plenary presentations at international conferences including in Istanbul and Beijing (World Pharmacy Congresses), Washington DC (National Health Literacy Conference) and Dubai (DUPHAT International Pharmacy Conference), as well as at an FDA forum at the Brookings Institution in DC.
+I delivered an expert lecture series in Helsinki in 2015 at the invitation of the Finnish Medicines Agency.
+I frequently appear on radio and television - on BBC TV News and the flagship BBC Radio ‘Today’ programme.
+I have received national and international Lifetime Achievement Awards from the Royal Pharmaceutical Society and the Fédération Internationale Pharmaceutique (FIP).

-Theo’s research focuses on the effective development and delivery of an information for patients and is undertaken in the context of a partnership approach to medicine taking.
+My research focused on the effective development and delivery of information for patients and was undertaken in the context of a partnership approach to medicine taking.
 This ensures that the patient’s perspective is at the centre of decision-making.
-His expert profile in consumer medicines information contributes to healthcare practice and policy at national, European and international level.
+My expert profile in consumer medicines information contributed to healthcare practice and policy at national, European and international level.
 Key research included leadership for:

 - The first European studies subsequent to the ground-breaking EU law requiring supply of a comprehensive leaflet for patients with each medicine pack

 - A systematic review of research evidence for written medicines information funded by UK Department of Health, Health Technology Assessment programme

 - A collaboration with Australian universities, including Sydney and Queensland, for the government-funded 'Improving consumer medicines information' research study.

 - Testing and improving the mandatory medicine label wordings used by UK pharmacists – commissioned by British National Formulary.
 All UK pharmacies now use these improved wordings – contributing to safer and more effective use of medicines.